-Here emp is an object of class employee.
+Here emp is an object of the class employee.

-- It is very compatible with all high-level programming languages.
+- OODB is compatible with all high-level programming languages.

 - It is much faster than a relational database.

-- To use relational data in our program which is stored in the form of rows and columns requires more loading process and memory storage, but object data can be used directly.
+- Using relational data in a program that is stored in the form of rows and columns requires more loading process and memory storage, but object data can be used directly.

-- RDBMS uses an API object-relational mapping (ORM) to build its database schema using object code but Object Database can do this without using any interface.
+- RDBMS uses an API object-relational mapping (ORM) to build its database schema using object code, but an OODB can do this without using any interface.

-- It is not much in use like Relational Database.
+- It is not much in use like relational databases.